 What are they really selling here—food or experience?

-Due to the nature of these trends, some diners already see right through the façade of the gimmick.
+Due to the nature of these trends, some diners already see right through the façade of gimmicks.
 I asked a friend who’s been to a local maid café, the idea imported from Japan and their love for anime, what he thought of his experience.
 He told me that after going there for the promise of waitresses dressed up as French maids (and being able to interact with them by playing party games) and being served what amounted to Lucky Me! instant noodles, he was discouraged with the idea of eating at gimmicky establishments.

 “You end up wondering if the food is actually any good,” he tells me.
 “It’s often the case that they put more effort into the experience than the food, which gets stale after the first few visits.”

-Another friend, who worked as a “life server” (their name for waiters) at the infamous restaurant Van Gogh is Bipolar, has an opinion that lines up with that sentiment.
+Another friend, who worked as a “life server” (their name for waiters) at Van Gogh is Bipolar, has an opinion that lines up with that sentiment.
 As he shares with me, Van Gogh is a place where people going through any mental health issues can go to relieve their souls while having their food.
 With all the introspective and activities they offer along with the food, it’s basically a retreat house disguised as a restaurant.

 When you forego the fancy stuff and buy from a kind old uncle and auntie in a Singapore hawker center, you’re out there getting an experience.
 And when you’ve forked over thousands of pesos just to be hoisted 150 feet in the air while eating, you’re still out there getting an experience.